Sound Fountain

 In that same year, 1944, Ernst von Dohnányi quit his post of conductor of the Budapest Philharmonic Orchestra (which he held since 1919).

-A pre World War II recording of Ernst von Dohnanyi conducting the Budapest Philharmonic Orchestra in Franz Liszt's Hungarian Rhapsody No. 1 (the orchestral version of No. 14) on Columbia 9550/1.
+A pre World War II recording of Ernst von Dohnányi conducting the Budapest Philharmonic Orchestra in Franz Liszt's Hungarian Rhapsody No. 1 (the orchestral version of No. 14) on Columbia 9550/1 (listed as such in The Gramophone Shop Encyclopedia of Recorded Music, Simon and Shuster, New York 1942).

 Ernst von Dohnányi and his pupil Edward Kilenyi around 1955.